 - 3 pieces of 4 x 4 wood scraps.
 I used a 4″, 6″ and 8″ piece.

 - 3 pieces of tree branches for stems

 - Acrylic paint (I used two shades of orange, black and white)

 - Artist paint brush

 - Autumn floral picks

-Time to stage them on the steps.
 I used pine cones, some faux pumpkins and a bit of moss, plus a couple of spiders, just because it’s close to Halloween.
-I’ll remove the spiders as we get closer to Thanksgiving.My favorite part of the pumpkins is the teeth on the two larger ones.
+I’ll remove the spiders as we get closer to Thanksgiving.My favorite part of the scrap wood pumpkins is the teeth on the two larger ones.
 They look like little kids – all toothy and grinny.
 So much fun!